-- Solution to Homework 1 is out. - Homeworks and projects will be graded today! - The deadline for turning in Homework 2 is in one week (November 1).
+- Solution to Homework 1 was sent. - Homeworks and project proposals were graded. - The deadline for turning in Homework 2 is in one week (Nov.
+18).

 Today's Roadmap

 Before we talked about linear sequential models.
 Today we'll cover neural sequential models: